grantsrb/simple_autoencoder/readme.md

 The images used for this autoencoder were the Cifar-10 training dataset.
 The images were not preprocessed in any way before being fed to the autoencoder.
 45000 were used as a training set, 5000 were kept as a validation set.

 ## Results
-The final training accuracy was XXXXXXXXX% whereas the validation accuracy was XXXXXXX%.
+The final training and validation accuracies varied depending on the portion of loss contributed by the classification error.
+Classification accuracy was improved by adding a simple normalizing preprocessing step to the data.
+This, however, reduced the quality of the reconstructed images.

 Here are some examples of the reconstructed images.
 ----
 Reconstruction:
 ![Image 1a](./imgs/remakes2.png)